Featured Post

 “There’s none like it!”
 David said.
 “Give it to me.”

 Wow!
 I just love that!
-After David defeated Goliath, he took his sword and armor ur and gave it to the Lord.
+After David defeated Goliath, he took his sword and armor and gave it to the Lord.
 In one of his most desperate times, God gave it back.
-Talk about knock your socks off!
+Talk about knocking your socks off!
 We know that he had slain “tens of thousands” (with God on his side) by his sword.
 Imagine how he felt…to be weaponless, fleeing in fear, alone, only to be given the sword of Goliath!
 What a reminder of who God is that must have been for David!
 Not only that, but what a reminder it must have been of who God said David was, and the anointing that had been placed on him.
 It is so easy to lose focus and be afraid.
 I imagine David’s faith increased again that day.

-As for me through the five years of my husband’s sickness, the fruit produced (dare I say it)….is patience and faith.
+As for me, through the five years of my husband’s sickness, the fruit produced (dare I say it)….is patience and faith.
 I was looking for God to answer on my time-table.
 In my control.
 When he didn’t I gave up.
 I assumed it was a no, and I did what I could to reconcile myself to His no. I thought I was being obedient.
 But my “obedience” bred resentment and anger, those old deadly bitter roots.
 Nasty little weeds that if not uprooted will choke out any fruit the spirit is trying to cultivate in our lives.
 I am sure David never imagined Goliath’s sword would be there.
 I had gotten to a point where I could not imagine God would completely heal my husband.
 At best I was hoping he would use the doctors to do it.
-But He did so much better than I thought possible..
+But he did so much better than I thought possible..
 He reminded me of who He is, the good of the impossible.
 Our good,good Father.

 ~Just a woman.